aafia10/email-generator-ai/README.md

-# 🤖 AI Email Generator with GPT-3.5 Turbo
+# 🤖 AI Email Generator

 A powerful, AI-driven email generator that creates professional emails instantly using OpenAI's GPT-3.5 Turbo model.
 This application provides a sleek web interface for generating customized emails and includes Gmail integration capabilities.